PlanQK/planqk-cli/docs/README.md

 ## `planqk up`

-Creates or updates a PlanQK Service
+Creates or updates a PlanQK Service.

 ```
 USAGE